aws-samples/serverless-patterns/lambda-layer/README.md

     cd lambda-layer
     ```
 3. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:

+    **Option 1: Deploy via SAM's guided deployment:**

+    ```bash
+    sam deploy --guided
+    ```

+    During the prompts:

+    * Enter a stack name
+    * Enter the desired AWS Region
+    * Allow SAM CLI to create IAM roles with the required permissions.

+    Once you have run `sam deploy -guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

+    **Option 2: Deploy by specifying parameters:**

     ```bash
     sam deploy --stack-name <STACK_NAME> \
       --resolve-s3 \